Is Geometry Enough for Matching in Visual Localization?: Architecture Details

 where $h_\theta$ is a composition of a fully connected layer, instance normalization~\cite{Ulyanov2017arXiv}, and a leaky ReLU, and $\vec f^{(0)}_i$ is the feature produced by the encoder for keypoint $i$.

-To exchange information across domains we leverage cross-attention~\cite{VaswaniNeurIPS2017}.
-In a cross-attention layer, every keypoint in a domain will interact with keypoints from the other domain through multi-head attention.
+To exchange information across modalities we leverage cross-attention~\cite{VaswaniNeurIPS2017}.
+In a cross-attention layer, every keypoint in a modality will interact with keypoints from the other modality through multi-head attention.
 There are three important concepts that govern this interaction: queries, keys and values.
 This setup mimics traditional maps or dictionaries, albeit in a continuous form, where every key is paired with a value and these values can be extracted by querying them with the appropriate key.
-Specifically, given a feature $\vec f_i$ coming from a keypoint in one domain and features $\vec g_j$ from an arbitrary keypoint $j$ in the other domain, we form the query, keys and values according to $\vec q_i = \mat W_q \vec f_i$, $\vec k_j = \mat W_k \vec g_j$ and $\vec v_j = \mat W_v \vec g_j$, where $\mat W_q, \mat W_k, \mat W_v \in \R^{d\times d}$ are parameters learned by the network.
+Specifically, given a feature $\vec f_i$ coming from a keypoint in one modality and features $\vec g_j$ from an arbitrary keypoint $j$ in the other modality, we form the query, keys and values according to $\vec q_i = \mat W_q \vec f_i$, $\vec k_j = \mat W_k \vec g_j$ and $\vec v_j = \mat W_v \vec g_j$, where $\mat W_q, \mat W_k, \mat W_v \in \R^{d\times d}$ are parameters learned by the network.
 We update feature $\vec f_i$ according to

-\PAR{Sinkhorn matching.} After getting refined features from the attention module, the Sinkhorn matching stage is responsible for assigning correspondences between query and database keypoints.
+\PAR{Sinkhorn Matching.} After getting refined features from the attention module, the Sinkhorn matching stage is responsible for assigning correspondences between query and database keypoints.
 To that effect, we leverage the Sinkhorn algorithm~\cite{Cuturi2013NIPS,Sinkhorn1967PJM} that has foundations in optimal transport theory, to solve the assignment problem with holistic reasoning.
 Sinkhorn produces a joint discrete probability distribution of two keypoints being matched.
 Consider the following features after attention $\vec f_i^{\text{ATT}}$ and $\vec g_j^{\text{ATT}}$, corresponding to the i-th query keypoint and the j-th database keypoint.
 We construct an assignment cost matrix $\mat M \in \R^{M\times N}$ as

 where $m_{ij}$ is the element in the i-th row and j-th column of $\mat M$.
 Sinkhorn provides a solution for the following entropy regularized optimization problem:

 where $\mathcal{U}(\vec r, \vec c) := \{\mat P \in \R_+^{M\times N}, \mat P \1_N = \vec c, \mat P^\top \1_M = \vec r\}$, $\vec r \in R^M_+$, $\vec c \in R^N_+$, $\sum_i^M r_i = 1$, $\sum_j^N c_j = 1$ and with $\1_M$ denoting a vector of 1s of size $M$.
 The vectors $\vec r$ and $\vec c$ represent the (marginal) probability vectors of keypoints being matched.
 In our setup, these marginals are initialized uniformly.
 The hyperparameter $\tau > 0$ controls the strength of the regularization.
 This problem is solved iteratively and in a differentiable way through successive steps of row and column-wise normalization, as presented in Cuturi~\cite{Cuturi2013NIPS}.